 Lap marker transmitters must be battery-powered and, once operating, must be free-standing (not attached to any other pit equipment by means of wires or optical fibres) and incapable of receiving external information.
 Such lap triggers must use a transmitter operating with a carrier frequency above 10 GHz (radio or optical) and a beam half angle of no more than 36° when measured at the 3dB point, and must not be used for the transmission of any data from pit to car other than the lap mark.
 Lap mark data must be transmitted repeatedly and must be demonstrably consistent;

-- verbal communication between a driver and his Team by radio; - Telemetry: one-way (car to pit) telemetry is allowed.
+- Verbal communication between a Driver and his Team by radio; - Telemetry is not allowed.

+IMPORTANT:

-IMPORTANT: no item, installation or antenna is permitted which may interfere at any time with the Official data logger, timing, GPS, radio or TV systems.
+No item, installation or antenna is permitted which may interfere at any time with the Official data logger, timing, GPS, radio or TV systems.